JULIELab/wordEmotions/README.md

 # Word Emotion Induction
 This repository holds code and data of our [NAACL 2018 paper](http://aclweb.org/anthology/N18-1173 ) on word emotion induction.
+This README file will shortly be updated and extended.

 ## Introduction
 Word emotion induction is the task of predicting some complex emotion score for a given word.

-This README file will shortly be updated and extended.

 ## Citation
-If you use this code please cite our paper:
+If you use this code, please cite our paper:
 ```
 @InProceedings{N18-1173,
   author = 	"Buechel, Sven